EthicalSource/contributor_covenant/content/version/3/0/code_of_conduct.md

 ## Our Pledge.

-We pledge to make our community welcoming, accessible, and safe for everyone, regardless of age or generation; body size or personal appearance; visible or invisible disability; neurodiversity; ethnicity, race, caste, or color; gender identity or expression; sex traits or identity; sexual orientation; national origin or citizenship; education level; or socio-economic status.
+We pledge to make our community welcoming, accessible, and safe for everyone, and to foster a sense of belonging and inclusion, regardless of age or generation; body size or personal appearance; visible or invisible disability; neurodiversity; ethnicity, race, caste, or color; gender identity or expression; sex traits or identity; sexual orientation; national origin or citizenship; education level; or socio-economic status.

 ## Our Community Standards.